Sv443/BetterYTM/contributing.md

   Arguments:
   - `--prep` or `-p` - Prepares the files for translation via GitHub Copilot by providing the missing key once in English and once without any value
   - `--only="<value>"` or `-o="<value>"` - Only applies formatting to the files of the specified locales.
 Has to be a comma separated list (e.g. `-o="fr_FR,de_DE"`)
+  - `--include-based` or `-b` - Also includes files which have a base locale specified
 - **`npm run --silent invisible -- "<command>"`**
   Runs the passed command as a detached child process without giving any console output.
   Remove `--silent` to see npm's info and error messages.